LeoPlatform/rstreams/content/rstreams-flow/custom-metrics.md

 ## DynamicMetricReporter Session
-For bots/lambdas, you should call the ``start`` method at the beginning of your handler and the ``end`` method at the very end of your lambda.
+For bots/lambdas, you should call the ``start`` method at the beginning of your handler and the ``end`` method at the very end of your handler function.

 {{< notice info >}} A future RStreams Flow release will further simplify custom metrics by knowing how to retrieve the configuration necessary by convention so